Skip to navigation Skip to content

 Verification requirements - supporting documents for isolation conditions

-This table describes the different types of conditions and evidence needed for students.
-For the AIC applicant making their initial claim, the Claim for Assistance for Isolated Children (AIC) (SY040) contains details about any evidence needed for the various eligibility criteria.
+Table 1: This table describes the different types of conditions and evidence needed for students.
+For first time applicants, the Claim for Assistance for Isolated Children (AIC) (SY040) form provides details about the required evidence for eligibility criteria.

 Item